 Ok, Ireland is an island, but it’s still part of Europe.
 Comparing to other capitals, you may find Dublin small and quiet.
 That’s because they don’t allow tall buildings to be built, the tallest is 67m high.
 But this kind of city gives a different and new feeling.

 The landscapes around Dublin are a must see and the reputation is nothing like the real thing.
 It’s not cheap, but you will find out why is Dublin the city of bars.
 And beer.
-And party, but mostly bars.
+And party.

 Yes, the over touristic city in Italy, Venice.
 Sometimes I wonder if it will sink faster under the weight of all the tourists seeking this different, full of gondolas place.

-The Laguna main mean of transport is the boat, and everything is very tight and narrow.
+The Laguna’s main mean of transport is the boat, and everything is very tight and narrow.
 But I totally understand why is Venice so full of people from all around the world.
-It’s entire concept of a floating city, it turns it into this magical place, where everything is possible.
+Its entire concept of a floating city, it turns it into this magical place, where everything is possible.

 Remember this: touristic means expensive.
 But with a little planning and some research, everything is manageable.
 And taking pictures is free.
 Those will be your best memories.
 Make sure to visit the islands Murano (the island of Murano glass) and Burano (the island of lace).